planetarium/libplanet-templates/templates/PlanetNode/TUTORIAL.md

 ### Enabling mining

-By default, planet-node does not start the mining task (`MinerService<PlanetAction>`).
+By default, planet-node does not start the mining task (`MinerService<BaseAction>`).
 To start the miner, you need to provide it with a private key.

 Execute the following commands to generate a new private key for the miner.